maxplanck-ie/ATACofthesnake/docs/content/usage.rst

       time_type: 'continuous'

 Note that here you cannot specify a design, and all covariates in the samplesheet will be included in the analysis by default.
-Additionally, note that testing differential time trajectories across other covariates (i.e. time - covariate interaction term) is not yet implemented.
 Running the above comparison will run a Gaussian process regression per peak, and test whether the result is substantially different from a flat kernel by taking the marginal likelihood ratio between them.
 Since this cannot be directly tested with a 'regular' chi-squared test, a permutation-based approach is used to calculate a p-value, that is afterwards corrected with a Benjamini-Hochberg correction for multiple testing.
 The output is written to the `gp` folder, with the main results being written to a table with the likelihood ratio, p-value and FDR for each peak.
-Additionally, an array with predicted standardized accessibility scores (y_pred) and one with the actual standardized values (y_std) are included in the table.
+Additionally, an array with predicted standardized accessibility scores (y_pred) and one with the actual standardized values (y_std) are also written out.
-A similar table, but now only with significant peaks (by default FDR < 0.05) also exists, with the addition that here the peaks are clustered (k-means setup, similar to the one performed in the LRT comparison type).
+A similar table, but now only with significant peaks (by default FDR < 0.01, set with `--permutation_cutoff`) also exists, with the addition that here the peaks are clustered (k-means setup, similar to the one performed in the LRT comparison type).
 A visualization of these clusters, and their individual peak trajectories (standardized) is included in the folder too.

 A second timecourse mode can be used when time is not encoded as a continuous variable, but as an ordinal variable.
 Typical use cases for this mode are differentiation trajectories.
 Here it's important that order needs to be specified, with the 'earliest' time point being the first.
 Note that not all possible values of the time factor listed in the samplesheet need to be included here (samples with missing levels are simply ignored).

 .. code:: yaml